kubernetes-retired/drivers/pkg/nfs/README.md

 ## Kubernetes
 ### Requirements

-The folllowing feature gates and runtime config have to be enabled to deploy the driver
+The following feature gates and runtime config have to be enabled to deploy the driver

 ```
 FEATURE_GATES=CSIPersistentVolume=true,MountPropagation=true
 RUNTIME_CONFIG="storage.k8s.io/v1alpha1=true"
 ```

-Mountprogpation requries support for privileged containers.
+Mountpropagation requires support for privileged containers.
 So, make sure privileged containers are enabled in the cluster.

 ### Example local-up-cluster.sh